-Lamu is an incredible tourist destination, it is a peaceful tropical island where life is lived at its best-relaxed rhythm, and it has an incredible and mysterious history of the fascinating winding streets of its feudal stone town.
-The main city on the Island, which has the same name, situated in Kenya’s northeastern coast, serene Lamu Island, was established in the 14th century, it is the country’s oldest living town.
+Lamu Island in Kenya is an incredible tourist destination.
+It is a peaceful tropical island where life is lived at its best-relaxed rhythm.
+It has an incredible and mysterious history of the fascinating winding streets of its feudal stone town.
+The main city on the Island, which has the same name, situated in Kenya’s northeastern coast, serene Lamu Island, was established in the 14th century.
+It is the country’s oldest living town.
 It is also known as the best-preserved Swahili settlement in East Africa.
 Tourists at Lamu Island can also tour Lamu Museum, which has two-centuries-old Lamu Fort.
-The reestablished Swahili House Museum is minor but somewhat very interesting to explore.
-An approximated 30-minute walk north of the town is where the famous Shela Beach.
+The re-established Swahili House Museum is minor but somewhat very interesting to explore.
+An approximated 30-minute walk north of the town is the famous Shela Beach.

-Lamu Island is a beautiful holiday destination, with fond memories of walking in the beautiful beaches, and rolling dunes, they are small villages situated amongst the coconut and mango plantations and lateen sailed dhows ply the oceans.
-Lamu Island ancient streets have not been changed, and around the market and regions around the fort, life is lived at its own relaxed rhythm.
-The Island has no vehicles, and thus the donkey and the Dhow are the dominant means of transportation.
+Tourists at the Lamu Island in Kenya establish fond memories of walking in the beautiful beaches and rolling dunes.
+There are small villages situated amongst the coconut and mango plantations and lateen sailed dhows ply the oceans.
+Lamu Island ancient streets, the market and regions around the fort have not been changed.
+The island has no vehicles, and thus the donkey and the dhow are the dominant means of transportation.

-The locals of Lamu Island are believers of tradition and custom, and it is a stable society built on the bases of the past.
+The locals of Lamu Island are believers of tradition and custom.
 Lamu Island is a hypnotically exciting place to tour; it is even more incredible with the friendly locals.
-Visiting Lamu is like traveling to another world, and most of the time, visitors feel being part of the world.
+Visiting Lamu is like traveling to another world.
 Lamu Island is relaxed, and people spend the long days strolling along the beachfront, touring the town, or relaxing on the seashores.

-Walking in the deserted beaches with amazing driftwood while watching dolphins offshore.
-The best areas for a beach stroll are some kilometers south of Lamu Town, in the eastern side of Island where the channel merges into the ocean, nearby the famous Shela village.
-It has an attractive beachfront and junk of slender sandy pathways, while in Shela it is not far from sand mounds and the isolated beach
+Tourists enjoy walking in the deserted beaches with amazing driftwood while watching dolphins offshore.
+The best areas for a beach stroll are some kilometers south of Lamu Town, in the eastern side of the island where the channel merges into the ocean, nearby the famous Shela village.
+It has an attractive beachfront and junk of slender sandy pathways.
+Shela village is not far from sand mounds and the isolated beach.

 You can also explore the incredible streets of Lamu Town.
-The city has an ancient fort, built with beautifully carved doors, busy markets, and the abundant donkeys in the town is delightful and authentic Lamu Island has not recognized it as a World Heritage Site for no reason.
+The city has an ancient fort, built with beautifully carved doors.
+There are busy markets and abundant donkeys in the town.
+Lamu Island in Kenya is delightful and authentic.
+The town’s vast wildlife, beautiful scenery and rich culture has made it to be recognized as a World Heritage Site.

-There are no vehicles in Lamu Island; thus, Dhow and donkey remain the dominant forms of transport around the Island.
-The only cars available on the Island are two which belong to the governor, preserved for official occasions, and the one is an ambulance.
-Acquisition of a dhow for a luxurious cruise around the archipelago is an incredible experience that you should not miss when touring the Island.
+There are no vehicles in Lamu Island thus dhows and donkeys remain as the dominant forms of transport around the island.
+The only cars available on the island are two; one which belongs to the governor is preserved for official occasions, and the other is an ambulance.
+Acquisition of a dhow for a luxurious cruise around the archipelago is an incredible experience that you should not miss when touring the island.

 Renting a gorgeous Swahili townhouse

-Shela village is famous for Western expatriates and also top-ranked celebrities, who tour the area to calm down, and at times, they opt to live here.
+Shela village is famous for western expatriates and top-ranked celebrities, who tour the area during their vacations.
+At times, they opt to live in Lamu.
 Most of the townhouses are owned by people from the West.
-They are transformed into guesthouses: beautifully reestablished, full of character and realism, townhouses are what in many ways make Lamu unique.
-Especially the stunning Jaha house.
+They are transformed into guesthouses: beautifully refurbished, full of character and realism.
+Townhouses make Lamu unique; especially the stunning Jaha house.

 Exploring the Shela village

 While touring Shela, you cannot afford to miss navigating the sand-lined maze of pathways of this small settlement.
-It has so many donkey wide backstreets, winding amongst the tall stone townhouses, small-sized thatched huts, and also has a few mosques and ruins and an expansive square ringed with some market stands.
+It has so many donkey wide backstreets, winding amongst the tall stone townhouses, small-sized thatched huts, a few mosques, ruins and an expansive square ringed with some market stands.

 Sunset gaze on Manda Island

 The uninhabited Manda Island situated just across the channel from Shela offers the best spots for observing the magnificent African sun setting behind Lamu Island.
-You can also have a glance of the village and the Fort of Shela, the palm-fringed, massive, deserted beaches.
-It is also possible to have a sundowner, for instance the beautiful The Majlis.
+You can also have a glance at the village, the Fort of Shela, the palm-fringed deserted beaches.
+It is also possible to have a sundowner, for instance, the beautiful The Majlis.